Protect PDF

 How secure is the password protection?

-LazyPDF uses AES-256 encryption via qpdf, which is the strongest encryption standard available for PDFs.
-With a strong password, the encryption is effectively unbreakable by current technology.
-Choose a password with at least 8 characters including numbers and symbols for best security.
+LazyPDF uses AES-256 encryption via qpdf, the strongest encryption standard available for PDFs.
+With a strong password of 12+ characters including numbers and symbols, the encryption is effectively unbreakable by current computing technology — including modern GPU-accelerated brute force attacks.

 Yes.
 Use the Unlock PDF tool on this site to remove the password, provided you know the current password.
 You will need to enter the existing password to decrypt the file before the protection can be removed.